tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

   - May push me to better automate production, so the price will always be reasonable
 - Images of similar personalities will look similar, but no two images will never be identical

+#### FAQ

+[Idea: resist the temptation to add a FAQ until we actually have real live questions that are getting asked frequently.]

 ### Appendix: How to Draw a Personality